 - (1) Represents other expenses resulting from non-operational related activities.
-These costs and recoveries are not indicative of Neo's ongoing activities - (2) Represents unrealized and realized foreign exchange losses (gains) that include non-cash adjustments in translating foreign denominated monetary assets and liabilities. - (3) Represents share and value-based compensation expense in respect of the Legacy Plan, the LTIP and the long-term value bonus plan, which has similar vesting criteria to the share-based plan and is settled in cash for non-executives and non-North Americans where implementation of a share settlement plan would have been prohibitively expensive in terms of administration and compliance.
-Value-based compensation (recovery)/expense of \$(1,809) and \$302 is included in selling, general, and administration expenses for the three months ended March 31, 2019 and three months ended March 31, 2018, respectively.
-Neo has removed both the share and value-based compensation expense from EBITDA to provide comparability with historic periods and to treat it consistently with the share-based awards that they are intended to replace. - (4) These represents legal, professional advisory fees and other transaction costs incurred netted with the amounts recoverable from Luxfer for the termination of the Luxfer Transaction.
-These net recoveries were included in selling, general, and administration expense. - (5) Calculated as Free Cash Flow divided by Adjusted EBITDA.
+Other income primarily relating to cost and insurance recoveries as a result of the fire at the Silmet facility.
+These costs and recoveries are not indicative of Neo's ongoing activities. - (2) Represents unrealized and realized foreign exchange losses (gains) that include non-cash adjustments in translating foreign denominated monetary assets and liabilities. - (3) The \$1.0 million impairment in the Rare Metals division represents impairment of property, plant and equipment and other assets related to the closure of NRM Utah that will not be utilized as a result of the closure. - (4) Represents share and value-based compensation expense in respect of the Legacy Plan, the LTIP and the long-term value bonus plan, which has similar vesting criteria to the share-based plan and is settled in cash for non-executives and non-North Americans where implementation of a share settlement plan would have been prohibitively expensive in terms of administration and compliance.
+Value-based compensation expense/(recovery) of \$79 and \$(1,730) are included in selling, general, and administration expenses for the three and six months ended June 30, 2019, respectively, and expense of \$302 and \$603 are included for the three and six months ended June 30, 2018, respectively.
+Neo has removed both the share and value-based compensation expense from EBITDA to provide comparability with historic periods and to treat it consistently with the share-based awards that they are intended to replace. - (5) These represents legal, professional advisory fees and other transaction costs incurred netted with the amounts recoverable from Luxfer for the termination of the Luxfer Transaction.
+These net recoveries were included in selling, general, and administration expense. - (6) Calculated as Free Cash Flow divided by Adjusted EBITDA.